HeccBot/HeccBot/README.md

 # HeccBot

-A semi-private general-purpose Discord Bot made by TwilightZebby; originally for [Dr1fterX's](https://www.twitch.tv/Dr1fterX) Discord Server, but can be used in other Servers on a case-by-case basis.
+A general-purpose Discord Bot made by TwilightZebby, which focuses on actual "general" features (so no Moderation, Music, or Levelling features).

 ---